 - Create a series of social media posts on the platforms where the target investor spends their time (for most businesses, the target investor is also their target customer).
 Plan to intensify the campaign in the last week of the campaign, which is the second most highly trafficked time during the campaign (the first week being the peak traffic period). - Get marketing help.
 Some entrepreneurs retain a marketing agency to help with the creation of the pitch video and other investor materials, but it is not required.
 Any marketing firm with a quality track record can create a compelling video. - Write a press release and circulate it to local media outlets.
-Have a media kit ready to go with highlights suitable for the press about the campaign, a picture of the business owners, a couple of pictures of the business, and a bio on the owners. - Apply to pitch your capital raise at pitch clubs, investor clubs, demo days, or entrepreneur meetups with pitch components, in the area (send in applications three to six months prior to the campaign live date so the entrepreneur is scheduled to pitch during the live campaign).
+Have a media kit ready to go with highlights suitable for the press about the campaign, a picture of the business owners, a couple of pictures of the business, and a bio on the owners. - Apply to pitch your capital raise at pitch clubs, investor clubs, demo days, or entrepreneur meetups with pitch components, in the area (send in applications three to six months prior to the campaign live date so the entrepreneur is scheduled to pitch during the live campaign). - Organize a series of investor pitch gatherings, which the entrepreneur uses to engage the inner rings of their network.

-- Organize a series of investor pitch gatherings, which the entrepreneur uses to engage the inner rings of their network. - " It is best to host these gatherings at their business location or collaborate with a strategic partner (could be a supplier or vendor). - " Oftentimes businesses host just one investor pitch gathering and do not see success.
+- " It is best to host these gatherings at their business location or collaborate with a strategic partner (could be a supplier or vendor). - " Oftentimes businesses host just one investor pitch gathering and do not see success.
 Plan three to six opportunities in case potential investors cannot make the first couple of dates. - Have the investor package ready to go, either on a platform or in a Dropbox or Google Drive folder, so the link is easy to access.
 Many email servers or cybersecurity protocols flag emails with attachments, especially large ones-it is best to have the package hosted in the cloud and send that secure link to potential investors. - To prepare for investor engagement, the entrepreneur should think through the most common objections or challenges to the business model, deal terms and other materials provided to investors.
 Write the questions out and have answers prepared for each of them.

-STEP 6: Create a post-launch plan
+STEP 6: Create a post-offering plan

-A common issue that technical assistance providers across Michigan have highlighted is that businesses launch their campaigns without a post-launch plan.
+A common issue that technical assistance providers across Michigan have highlighted is that businesses launch their campaigns without a post-offering plan.

-Businesses encounter a host of problems in the post-launch days of their campaigns.
-To avoid these pain points, organizations can help entrepreneurs create a post-launch plan before launching their campaign.
-Here are the components of a post-launch plan that need attention:
+Businesses encounter a host of problems in the post-offering days of their campaigns.
+To avoid these pain points, organizations can help entrepreneurs create a post-offering plan before launching their campaign.
+Here are the components of a post-offering plan that need attention:

-- Establish the business's technical team to help troubleshoot issues as they arise-include business consulting, legal, accounting, tax, strategic advising, marketing and sales. - If the terms the investors agreed to will no longer work for the company because the prospects have changed after the raise or pivots were required that change the financial projections, have a proactive communications plan with investors to ask for a renegotiation.
-Legal counsel can guide the negotiations, so the company is staying within the boundaries of the regulations.
+- Establish the business's technical team to help troubleshoot issues as they arise-include business consulting, legal, accounting, tax, strategic advising, marketing and sales. - If the terms the investors agreed to will no longer work for the company because the prospects have changed after the raise or pivots were required that change the financial projections, have a proactive

-- Identify who on the team is responsible for creating the investor reports and handling questions from the investor pool going forward. - Companies inevitably need more capital as they grow.
+- communications plan with investors to ask for a renegotiation.
+Legal counsel can guide the negotiations, so the company is staying within the boundaries of the regulations. - Identify who on the team is responsible for creating the investor reports and handling questions from the investor pool going forward. - Companies inevitably need more capital as they grow.
 Identify 10-20 investors from the initial investor pool that may have the capacity for additional growth capital in the future.
-Cultivate these relationships. - Determine how involved investors will be.
-This may mean investors have a silent role in running the business or utilize investor expertise to provide guidance on business operations.
+Cultivate these relationships.